top of page

-Nathalie A. Smuha is a legal scholar and philosopher at the KU Leuven Faculty of Law and Criminology, focusing on the intersection of law, philosophy and technology.
+Nathalie A. Smuha is a legal scholar and philosopher, and an Assistant Professor at the University of Toronto Faculty of Law, focusing on the intersection of law, philosophy and technology.

 Nathalie is the author of Algorithmic Rule By Law: How Algorithmic Regulation in the Public Sector Erodes the Rule of Law (Cambridge University Press, 2025) and the editor of The Cambridge Handbook on the Law, Ethics and Policy of Artificial Intelligence (Cambridge University Press, 2025).
 Her work has been the recipient of several awards and is widely cited.